Introduction:

 Space Complexity

-- The auxiliary space used in the recursive call stack can also reach a depth of k, so the total auxiliary space is O(k).
+- The additional space occupied in the recursive function stack may extend to a depth of k, resulting in an overall auxiliary space of O(k).

 Approach-2: Dynamic programming